 Getting to know us

-Residents also rotate at The Ohio State University Medical Center, Nationwide Children's Hospital, and The Chalmers P. Wylie VA Ambulatory Care Center.
+Residents also rotate at The Ohio State University Medical Center, Nationwide Children's Hospital, The Chalmers P. Wylie VA Ambulatory Care Center, and Grant Medical Center.

 Oscar R. Ruiz, MD, FACS Program Director

 To explore our one Year Preliminary Surgery Residency Program click here.

 - Excellent Board exams pass rate

 - Great teaching conferences